-Ferries leave every half hour from Circular Quay and adult tickets cost around $15 return.
+The ferry to Manly from Sydney Harbour leaves every half hour out of Circular Quay, and adult tickets cost around $15 return.
 One day unlimited transit passes are about $24, which can be a good option for those who plan to head anywhere else on the same day.
 If you simply can’t wait to hit the beach, pay a few bucks more to hop on the fast ferry, which only takes 17 minutes each way.

 Tip from a Sydneysider: When travelling back from Manly Beach, line up at the top entrance onto the ferry as it boards first, meaning you’ll get to choose the best seat.